Last updated: July 13, 2026

 - Other Great Hotel Contenders: The Blackstone, Four Seasons Hotel Chicago, and Londonhouse Chicago Hilton Curio Collection

-- Portable Phone Charger – Between taking photos, using the map app, and mobile ordering food, your phone battery will drain quickly.
-Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected and don’t miss out on capturing magical travel moments.
+- Portable Phone Charger – Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected.

-- Travel-Sized Cooling Towel – Vacation sun can be intense, even in cooler months.
-A cooling towel can help keep you refreshed during those long walking days.
-Just wet it, wring it out, and drape it around your neck for an instant cool-down.
-This budget-friendly 4-pack travel cooling towel set on Amazon can be clipped onto a bag or belt loop!
+- Travel-Sized Cooling Towel – 4-pack travel cooling towel set on Amazon can be clipped onto a bag or belt loop!

-- Lightweight Backpack – A comfortable, lightweight backpack is essential for carrying all your day essentials without feeling weighed down.
-Check out this budget-friendly packable lightweight backpack with pockets on Amazon!
+- Lightweight Backpack – Our favorite packable lightweight backpack with pockets on Amazon!

 - Travel Laundry sink wash kit 👗- Soap Suds are TSA approved and will help you pack lighter because you can wash clothes as your trip progresses. (on Amazon)